jusss/BluetoothConnect/README.md

 6. now it pop pair up dialog, pair it!

 # Switch Window
- 'cause android capture Alt Tab, so, use Alt ` to switch window
+ 'cause android capture Alt Tab, so, use Alt Space to switch window

 -- pair and connect not same thing in archlinux, if you pair it, but it may not be connected, you have to connect by right click on it 'connect',